ragunathjawahar/android-saripaar/README.md

 Android Saripaar is a simple, yet powerful rule-based UI form validation library for Android.
 It is the **SIMPLEST** and **FEATURE-RICH** validation library available for Android.

-*Note: v2 is still under development and is available as snapshots for PREVIEW.
-For a feature complete version of the library, please use v1 (available from Maven Central).
-The following annotations are yet to be implemented in Saripaar v2 `@Future` and `@Past`*.
+*Note: v2 is feature complete and snapshots are available, expect a release soon.*

 Why Android Saripaar?
 ---------------------